usnistgov/OSCAL/docs/content/documentation/schema/_index.md

   {{<area href="assessment-results-layer/" alt="Assessment Results Layer" title="Assessment Results Layer" shape="rect" coords="17,3,1858,201">}}
 {{</imagemap>}}

+## Status of the OSCAL Layers

+The OSCAL layers described above provide a high-level explanation of the OSCAL models.
+As the OSCAL project [progresses](/contribute/roadmap/), the features of these models are expected to evolve and expand; the layer descriptions above are included here to indicate the current status of the related models within OSCAL and may not represent the final features supported by each model.
+XML, JSON, and YAML formats for each model will be provided when the model is released.

 The OSCAL models above are in various states of readiness for release:

 - **Future**: Additional models will be published as drafts in the future.